Management of Information Systems and Technology MScStudy level: Postgraduate

 Business Process Engineering with Enterprise Systems – 15 credits

 This module aims to provide an understanding of enterprise systems and the way it supports organisation’s business operations.
-The module will examine the organisational, strategic and implementation issues which surrounds the introduction and implementation of an enterprise-wide system into an organisation.
+The module will examine the organisational, strategic and implementation issues which surround the introduction and implementation of an enterprise-wide system into an organisation.

 Big Data Intelligence and Modelling – 15 credits